We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 The screenshot below shows what was surfaced during my test of the tool for my ‘Dublin’ post.

-Now, as you can see, this is all pretty useful stuff — but it GrowthBar could be a bit clearer about whether the ‘difficulty’ score refers to the suggested post title or the phrase I used as the basis of my content generation.
+Now, as you can see, this is all pretty useful stuff — but GrowthBar could be a bit clearer about whether the ‘difficulty’ score refers to the suggested post title or the phrase I used as the basis of my content generation.

 What I did really like however was the ‘optimal content’ panel (pictured below).